eth-brownie/brownie/docs/api-network.rst

 .. py:class:: brownie.network.contract.ContractEvents(contract=brownie.network.contract.Contract)

-    ``ContractEvents`` instances allow to retrieve and interact with the events of a contract.
+    ``ContractEvents`` instances allows you to : subscribe to, listen for or retrieve the different events of a contract.
     This class inherits from the :ref:`web3.py ContractEvents <https://web3py.readthedocs.io/en/stable/contracts.html?highlight=ContractEvents#web3.contract.ContractEvents>` class.

 ContractEvents Classmethods